Mikhail Bulgakov: Career

 Bulgakov began work on the play Flight in 1926, and completed it in 1928.
 He had planned to stage it at the Moscow Art Theatre.
 Glavrepertkom, the government organ responsible for censoring and approving theatrical works, published a resolution on 9 May, stating that the play had been written to glorify emigration and White Army generals, and therefore, it was banned.
 Vladimir Nemirovich-Danchenko, wanting to save the play, invited Maxim Gorky, several theater critics and several members of Glaviskusstvo (Central Arts Administration) and Glavrepertkom to a reading of Flight on 9 October.
 Gorky, as well as most of those attending, was impressed by the play.
 Nemirovich-Danchenko began rehearsals the next day, with Nikolai Khmelyov, Viktor Stanitsyn, Alla Tarasova and Mark Prudkin in the main roles.
 However, Glavrepertkom showed Flight to Joseph Stalin, who agreed with the committee that it should be banned.
 Flight would only be staged again in 1957, 17 years after Bulgakov's death.

-On 6 December 1929, Bulgakov completed his play The Cabal of Hypocrites.
-However, the play was banned by Glavrepertkom on 18 March 1930.
-In despair, Bulgakov wrote personally to Joseph Stalin, requesting aid.
-He received a phone call directly from Stalin on 18 April, who asked him whether he really desired to leave the Soviet Union.
-Bulgakov replied that he did not want to leave his homeland.
-Stalin told him to apply for work as a director at the Moscow Art Theatre.
-In May 1930, he became a director at the MAT, and The Cabal of Hypocrites was permitted in October 1931 by Glavrepertkom to be staged, under the title of Molière.
-Bulgakov began work on an adaptation of Gogol's Dead Souls for the stage that month.
-The play was complete by 1932.
-As with his earlier plays, it received a positive reaction among general viewers, and a negative reaction with critics.

-In 1929, Bulgakov met Elena Shilovskaya.
-The two married in October 1932.
-Elena's younger son from her previous marriage, Sergey, came to live with them.
-During the last decade of his life, Bulgakov continued to work on The Master and Margarita, wrote plays, critical works, and stories and made several translations and dramatisations of novels.
-Many of them were not published, others were "torn to pieces" by critics.
-Much of his work (ridiculing the Soviet system) stayed in his desk drawer for several decades.